marklindsey11/hashgraph/getting-started/java/hcs-submit-your-first-message.md

 ### 9. Subscribe to a topic

 * Now we will shift our attention the mirror node client and subscribe to the topic created
-* We will acheive this by referencing the topics `topicId`
+* We will achieve this by referencing the topics `topicId`
 * We will also print the consensus timestamp and message to the console

 ```java